ahliu1/compression_algo/README.md

 We write these bits _after_ writing the bits for every 8-bit chunk.
 The encoding for `PSEUDO_EOF` is used when decompressing, so we write the encoding bits before the output file is closed.

+*Project completed for the Spring 2024 Data Structures class at Duke University.*